logicahealth/covid-19/fsh/ig-data/input/pagecontent/index.md

 For vital signs data we recommend using the FHIR profiles that were developed by the HL7 FHIR working group.
 [HL7 FHIR core Vital Signs](http://hl7.org/fhir/R4/observation-vitalsigns.html).

 For oxygen saturation via pulse oximetry data we recommend the profile developed by the US Core HL7 working group.
 [Oxygen saturation in Arterial blood by Pulse oximetry.
-LOINC code59408-5](https://build.fhir.org/ig/HL7/US-Core-R4/StructureDefinition-us-core-pulse-oximetry.html)
+LOINC code 59408-5](https://build.fhir.org/ig/HL7/US-Core-R4/StructureDefinition-us-core-pulse-oximetry.html)